-You might think that learning how to soundproof a window might be hard.
-But to be honest, doing it yourself it might just take a small investment from your pocket and a few hours of your time.
-You can avoid all these issues by just installing soundproof windows but this might not be the remodelling your looking for plus you’ll also need a professional to do the installment.
+You might think that learning how to soundproof a window is hard, but to be honest, doing so may only take a few hours of your time.
+Of course, you can avoid this sort of work by installing soundproof windows, but you may need professional help.

-If DIY soundproof windows seem to be your thing, here are some tips you can follow to get you started.
+If you’d rather make your existing windows soundproof on your own instead, here are some tips you can follow to get started.

 How to Soundproof Windows Yourself

-There are many ways to soundproof your windows, each with its own pros and cons, in general.
-Getting started you’ll need to install something that can absorb and dampen the sound.
+There are many ways to soundproof your windows—each with its own pros and cons.
+To start, however, you’ll need to install something that can absorb and dampen the sound.

-The best way to cover all these gaps would be to seal the windows completely, but this is very impractical.
-Thankfully there are few tools you can use to get the job done.
-Let’s look at some simple and cheap ways to get rid of these air gaps.
+The best way to cover any gaps would be to seal the windows completely, but this is very impractical.
+Thankfully, there are a few other ways that you can get the job done.
+Let’s look at some simple and cheap ways to get rid of these air gaps!

 2. Choose Thick Blinds

-One way to reduce the noise level in your home is to install blinds.
-Blinds can be very helpful to reduce echo in the room.
-They also offer an additional but minimum sound blocking.
-I wouldn’t consider thick blinds to be as effective as a sound deadening curtain, but they can surely improve things a little bit.
+One way to reduce the noise level in your home is to install blinds, because they can reduce the amount of echo in a room.
+I don’t think that thick blinds are as effective as sound-deadening curtains, but they can offer a minimal amount of sound-blocking.

-If you are thinking of using blinds on your windows, then I recommend the ones that are made of thick materials.
-For my home office, I used Calyx Interiors Cordless Honeycomb.
-They did have an impact on the sound dampening but the difference wasn’t that huge.
-However, I like the fact that this honeycomb is able to let in a little light because I did not want my home office to be too dark.
+If you’re thinking of using blinds on your windows, then I recommend that you choose blinds that are made of thick material.
+For my home office, I used Calyx Interiors Cordless Honeycomb blinds.
+They had an impact on the amount of sound I was able to hear, but the difference wasn’t huge.
+However, I appreciate the fact that these honeycomb blinds are able to let in a little light, because I don’t want my office to be too dark.

 3. Replace The Windows

-If you are willing to break the bank and spend a good amount of money then you can consider replacing the window entirely.
-This is an expensive route that will probably cost you about $850 or even more dependent on labor.
+As alluded to above, if you’re willing to spend a fair amount of money, then you can consider replacing your windows.
+This will probably cost you about $850, or even more, depending on what you must pay for professional labor.
 At the same time, this is one of the most effective ways to go.
-Double pane windows reduce the amount of noise significantly.
-Other than sound dampening, double pane windows reduce heat transmission as well.
+Double-pane windows can significantly reduce the amount of noise that can be heard in a room, and they can reduce heat transmission as well.

-One of the simplest solutions for soundproofing a room is soundproof curtains.
-Although sound deadening curtains are not 100% entirely effective, they can be very helpful in taking the edge off sound coming from outside the window.
-Since these curtains look appealing in the room, it’s a good upgrade, it will make the room look a lot nicer and can even be used to conceal any foam that has been used on the windows.
+Although sound-deadening curtains aren’t 100 percent effective, they can be very helpful at taking the edge off the sound that’s coming from outside a window.
+These curtains tend to look appealing, and they can even be used to conceal any soundproofing foam that’s been used on a particular window.

-Using window foam is one of the cheapest options on our list for soundproofing your windows.
-However, there are many different types of window foam, from triangle to wedges to pyramid, but the shapes don’t really matter.
-When buying a foam the most important factor to consider is the thickness.
-Make sure that the foam is at least two inches thick.
+When it comes to soundproofing your windows, using window foam is one of the cheapest options on our list.
+Window foam comes in many different shapes (such as triangular, wedge-shaped or pyramid-shaped), but the shape(s) you choose don’t really matter.
+When selecting a foam, the most important factor to consider is the thickness.
+For positive results, make sure that the foam is at least two inches thick.

-You can help reduce the noise coming from your windows by placing the right furniture near the windows.
-This is a trick I’ve used before in the past, although it won’t make a noticeable difference, it can help to enhance the noise reducing benefits of your other soundproofing method.
+You can help reduce the amount of noise coming from your windows by placing certain pieces of furniture near the windows.
+While this won’t make a big difference, it can help enhance the noise-reducing benefits of the other soundproofing methods you choose to use.

-You can start by rearranging your existing furniture or add some new pieces.
-If you want to block the window completely we recommend placing a closet, a heavy couch, desk or other furniture in front of it.
-But if you don’t want to lose the precious light, you can start by placing the furniture around the window or next to it.
-These materials will absorb some of the sound waves forcing their way through the window.
+You can start by rearranging your existing furniture, or even adding some new pieces.
+If you want to block a window completely, we recommend that you place a closet, a heavy couch or a desk in front of it.
+But if you don’t want to lose the light that comes through a particular window, you can instead place furniture around the window or next to it.
+These materials will absorb some of the soundwaves that are trying to force their way through the window.